 The planting of trees or shrubbery on, or which hang over, Explorer’s right-of-way is prohibited unless specifically allowed in a written agreement with Explorer.
 Ornamental trees or shrubs with deep or extensive root systems will NOT be allowed within the right-of-way at any time.

 An authorized Explorer representative must be on-site during any type of excavation or surface modification within the right-of-way.
 This includes activities such as planting trees, installing basketball goals, flagpoles, or irrigation systems, constructing storage sheds or other outbuildings, or driving fence posts.

-To request a free copy of the Explorer Pipeline encroachment specifications call (888) 876-0036 or e-mail [email protected]
+To download a copy of the Explorer Pipeline encroachment specifications, visit our specifications page.
+For additional concerns or questions, call (888) 876-0036 or e-mail [email protected]

 Before you start any excavation project, call 811 or visit 811 In Your State (call811.com)